 Both MT700 and MT760 are backed by a bank upon request of the buyer to ensure on-time payments while doing global trade deals.
 Before making a decision to choose either LC or SBLC as the right financial instrument, here are some key differences which you need to keep in mind:

-- By using DLC at Sight as a payment term, you need to pay your seller; right after the delivery of goods and the submission of documents to the bank.
-But, in the case of Standby LC, you can pay your seller before the payment due date; whether it can be 30 days or 90 days, based on the term mentioned in the issued SBLC.
+- By using LC at Sight as a payment term, you need to pay your seller; right after the delivery of goods and the submission of documents to the bank.
+But, in the case of SBLC, you can pay your seller before the payment due date; whether it can be 30 days or 90 days, or 1 year, based on the term mentioned in the issued SBLC.

 - MT700 makes your international trade transaction safe and secure; whereas, SBLC provides security in long-term construction projects; as well as, used as a payment guarantee while dealing with domestic vendors.